 Another difference is that while our bodies, and indeed all living organisms, need chemical energy to survive, we make no use of the nuclear energy or nuclear processes taking place inside our atomic nuclei.

-We touched on it briefly, but chemical reactions that release energy are typically exothermic, i.e. they release heat.
+Chemical reactions that release energy are usually exothermic, i.e. they release heat.
 These reactions can also release energy in the form of light, and even sound.
 This process involves the movements of electrons from lower energy levels to higher energy levels, then back again.

 The amount of chemical energy released in these contexts is directly proportional to the speed of the reaction.
 Reactivity is correlated with how the electrons are arranged on different energy levels or shells.

-For instance, when oxygen reacts with hydrogen, it’s fast and explosive, and tremendous amounts of heat, light, and sound energy are released almost instantly.
+For instance, when oxygen reacts with hydrogen, it’s fast and explosive with a large amount of heat, light, and sound energy released almost instantly.
 By comparison, when oxygen reacts with iron, which is also known as rusting, the process is slow and barely noticeable.
 In this example, energy is released over a longer period of time.

 Chemical energy is basically stored energy in molecular bonds.
 It can either be abruptly released, such as when oxygen reacts with hydrogen, or it can be gradually and methodically released, such as in metabolic processes in the body.